preiramanda/daily_python/README.md

-# london_app_brewery_python (WIP)
+# 100 days of code challenge.

-### Python course from the London app brewery bootcamp.
-Here I'm sharing 100 days of exercises I performed, in order to level up my Python skills.
+## Here I'm sharing 100 days of exercises I performed in the London App Brewery bootcamp

+This is a WIP.
+Here you can find the following exercises:

 Day_01: Learning to work with strings and string functions